HuyaneMatsu/hata/docs/ref/discord/ActivityFlag.md

 # class `ActivityFlag`

 The flags of an activity provided by Discord.
-These flags supposed to describe, what the activity's payload includes.
+These flags supposed to describe what the activity's payload includes.

 - Source : [activity.py](https://github.com/HuyaneMatsu/hata/blob/master/hata/discord/activity.py)